PyChanyoung/Study/System Design/SystemDesign.md

 body: opaque sequence of bytes
 ```

-### IP Packet

-Sometimes more broadly referred to as just a (network) **packet,** an IP packet is effectively the smallest unit used to describe data being sent over **IP,** aside from bytes.
-An IP packet consists of:

-- an **IP header,** which contains the source and destination **IP addresses** as well as other information related to the network (e.g., total size of the packet, version of the internet protocol that this IP packet is operating by: IPv4 or IPv6).
-It's usually between 20 and 60 bytes (smaller portion than main data).
-- a **payload,** which is just the data being sent over the network

-One IP packets are only two to the power of 16 (2^16) bytes: ~65,000 bytes or ~0.065MB. - This is pretty small considering that you sometimes send an email or big files.
-So, you'd have to send multiple packets. - **Problem with sending multiple files**: if all you're using is the Internet Protocol, there's <u>NO way of guaranteeing that these packets are actually (1) gonna be received (2) in correct order.</u> - ==> **this is where TCP comes into play**
+- While IP and TCP protocols are merely for transportation of data (very low-level), HTTP (this is what you'll mostly interact with) introduces the opportunity to add business logic, which is what you want when designing a large-scale system.
+- Internet and sockets were created in the 70s, and HTTP was invented in 1990 and is an application protocol that runs on top of the sockets <Michigan Coursera>
+  - "Sockets are the things that make the phone call, and HTTP is what we do once this call has been established"

-# 5. Storage
+# Storage

-## 4 Key Terms

 ### Databases

-Data are programs that either use disk or memory to do 2 core things: **record(=store, write)** data and **query (=retrieve, read)** data.
-In general, they are themselves servers(=Databases are just server) that are long-lived and interact with the rest of your application through network calls, with protocols on top of TCP or even HTTP.
+- Databases are programs that either use disk or memory to do 2 core things: **record(=store, write)** data and **query (=retrieve, read)** data.
+- Databases are just **servers**.
+They are long-lived and interact with the rest of your application through network calls, with protocols on top of the TCP or even HTTP.

-Persistence
+- **Persistence**
   - Some databases only keep records in memory, and the users of such databases are aware of the fact that those records may be lost forever if the machine or process dies.
   - For the most part though, databases need persistence of those records, and thus cannot use memory.
 This means that you have to write your data to disk.
 Anything written to disk will remain through power loss or network partitions, so that's what is used to keep permanent records.

-Since machines die often in a large scale system, special disk partitions or volumes are used by the database processes, and those volumes can get recovered even if the machine were to go down permanently.
+- Since machines die often in a large scale system, special disk partitions or volumes are used by the database processes, and those volumes can get recovered even if the machine were to go down permanently.

 ### Disk